 You need to prepared to buy your domain name when you are checking availability.
 Don't leave it for a week or two because you might find that somebody has registered it right under your nose in the mean time.

-Once you've got your shortlist, visit How to Register a Domain Name to grab your domain before somebody else does.
+Once you've got your shortlist, visit How to Register a Domain Name or check my guide to the best domain registrars to grab your domain before somebody else does.